DanWahlin/Observable-Store/samples/react-store/README.md

     Windows:  https://yarnpkg.com/en/docs/install#windows-tab

-1. If using Yard, run the following to install the application dependencies:
+1. If using Yarn, run the following to install the application dependencies:

     `yarn`

-1. If using npm, run the following to install the applicaiton dependencies:
+1. If using npm, run the following to install the application dependencies:

     `npm install`